Skip to content

 Who's New?

 When I first had an idea for this site I wanted something that would stay pretty consistent.
 However humans although may not like the idea of change, often change things frequently.
 If you read through some of the past posts you'll find that although this site was a spur-of-the-moment idea I wanted to really make sure its something I'll enjoy making content on.
-As well as an is easy way to find information you may be looking for.
+As well as an easy way to find information you may be looking for.
 Although some people might enjoy my blog posts I also wanted to make sure the CCIE section is a good documentation resource.
 So with a couple of nobs turned, buttons pressed and switches thrown this site is now using Material for MkDocs

 Rename Network Interfaces